-We are now reading for the Summer issue, which will be published in June of 2018.
-This issue will include winning poems from our One Sentence Poetry Contest.
-We hope you'll consider entering.
-The deadline is April 30.
+We are now reading for the Fall issue, which will be published in September of 2018.

 Simultaneous submissions are acceptable.
 Please be a good poetry citizen and inform us through a note in Submittable if some of your work is accepted elsewhere.
 We usually respond to submissions within a month of receipt.

 All types of poetry are welcome, from formal to experimental.
 Emphasis is placed on the ideas conveyed, craft, language, the beauty of expression, and the picture that extends beyond the frame of the poem.
 Quality is paramount.
 No previously published poems, please.

 Here's what some of our editors have said about what they look for: